Landis’ name pulled off baseball MVP plaques after 75 years

 “To me, the MVP award should be something that’s all positive,” Larkin told the AP on Friday.
 “There shouldn’t be a cloud over it.”

-“I think the MVP honor stands on its own.
-It doesn’t need a name,” he said.
+“I was always aware of the Landis name and what it meant to slow down the color line in Major League Baseball,” he said, adding, “I think the MVP honor stands on its own.
+It doesn’t need a name.”

 Told of the BBWAA’s ruling, Pendleton, the Black third baseman who won the 1991 NL honor with Atlanta, texted: “It’s the right thing to do!!!”

-Major League Baseball will redesign the trophies, said Jack O’Connell, BBWAA secretary-treasurer.
+MLB will redesign the trophies, said Jack O’Connell, BBWAA secretary-treasurer.
 The AL and NL winners awards in this virus-shortened season will be announced on Nov.
 12.

-Landis became MLB’s first commissioner in 1920 and no Blacks played in the majors during his tenure that ended with his death in 1944.
+Landis became MLB’s first commissioner in 1920 and no Blacks played in the majors during his control that ended with his death in 1944.
 Jackie Robinson broke the color barrier in 1947 and Larry Doby followed later that year.

 Landis’ legacy is “always a complicated story” that includes “documented racism,” official MLB historian John Thorn has said.